 Bluegrass Economic Advancement Movement (BEAM)

-In 2011, Mayor Jim Gray of Lexington and Mayor Greg Fischer of Louisville launched the Bluegrass Economic Advancement Movement (BEAM), an initiative to develop a joint regional business plan to support a leading advanced manufacturing sector with higher average wage jobs.
-With existing centers of excellence in the sector in both communities, including Toyota, Ford, Lexmark, GE, Lockheed Martin, and more, the mayors believe there is a unique opportunity to create a super-region that can compete on a global scale.
+In 2011, former Mayor Jim Gray of Lexington and Mayor Greg Fischer of Louisville launched the Bluegrass Economic Advancement Movement (BEAM), an initiative to develop a joint regional business plan to support a leading advanced manufacturing sector with higher average wage jobs.
+With existing centers of excellence in the sector in both communities, including Toyota, Ford, Lexmark, GE, Lockheed Martin, and more, the mayors believed there was a unique opportunity to create a super-region that can compete on a global scale.

 Partnerships and Collaboration

 Securing the support of the Brookings Institute, a nonprofit public policy organization, brought substantial expertise and connections to the BEAM initiative.
 The project used Brookings’ “Metropolitan Business Plan” framework to develop a comprehensive economic development effort designed to nurture and support manufacturers and their supply chains.
 The goals: quality job creation and increases in export activity.

 The mayors have assembled a small board of directors comprised of business leaders from both communities to oversee the project.
 Paul Costel, president of JP Morgan Chase Bank’s Kentucky market, chairs an Advisory Committee which helped raise $250,000 to provide capital to the project.
 In addition, Mayor Fischer committed 25% of the Bloomberg Grant for Innovation to the Bluegrass Economic Advancement Movement.

 Commerce Lexington Inc. and Greater Louisville Inc., the chambers of commerce in each community, agreed to help raise funds, and leaders from both organizations assisted with the project.